github/docs/content/admin/identity-and-access-management/iam-configuration-reference/username-considerations-for-external-authentication.md

 1. In Azure AD, open the {% data variables.product.prodname_emu_idp_application %} application.
 1. In the left sidebar, click **Provisioning**.
 1. Click **Edit Provisioning**.
-1. Expand **Mappings**, then click **Provision Azure Active Directory Users**.
+1. Expand **Mappings**, then click **Provision Microsoft Entra ID Users**.
 1. Click the {% data variables.product.prodname_dotcom %} `userName` attribute mapping.
 1. Change the attribute mapping.
    - To map an existing attribute in Azure AD to the `userName` attribute in {% data variables.product.prodname_dotcom %}, click your desired attribute field.
 Then, save and wait for a provisioning cycle to occur within about 40 minutes.
    - To use an expression instead of an existing attribute, change the Mapping type to "Expression", then add a custom expression that will make this value unique for all users.
 For example, you could use `[FIRST NAME]-[LAST NAME]-[EMPLOYEE ID]`.
-For more information, see [Reference for writing expressions for attribute mappings in Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/app-provisioning/functions-for-customizing-application-data) in Microsoft Docs.
+For more information, see [Reference for writing expressions for attribute mappings in Microsoft Entra ID](https://docs.microsoft.com/en-us/azure/active-directory/app-provisioning/functions-for-customizing-application-data) in Microsoft Docs.

 ### Resolving username problems with Okta